fcelda/nsec5-draft/nsec5.md

 ### No Data Response, Opt-Out In Effect

-\[Sharon has no idea how this works, someone else should check this for correctness!]

 Facts to prove:

 > The delegation is not covered by the NSEC5 chain.